JackSzwergold/Writing/memories/Winning an Atari Centipede Contest at Macy’s.md

 Was a bit pissed about that but who cared.

 The guy asked us for a mailing address and phone number so they could send me a *Centipede* cartridge in the mail.
 While I had to wait about 4-6 weeks to get the cartridge, I automatically got a dark green *Centipede* t-shirt that day just for participating as well as a copy of Kraftwerk’s “Computer World” on LP as well.
+He also passed along his business card as part of the whole package as well,

 ***